WaveHack/PinkieBot-Perl/README.rst

 MySQL database and pinkiebot.ini configuration file is hardcoded into PinkieBot and might be moved to modules on a later date.

-**Note**: PinkieBot is currenlty in progress in old modules being ported over.

 Modules
 =======
 Admin